11-year-old steals family car, drives 200 miles to meet stranger from Snapchat

 He pulled over in a cab company's parking lot in Charleston at about 12:30 a.m. and alerted an officer that he was lost, the police said.

-He said to the officer that he lost the address to meet the man because the app deletes messages after 24 hours and his father's tablet lost the signal.
+He told the officer that he lost the address where he had to meet the man because the app deletes messages after 24 hours and his father's tablet lost signal.

 It's unclear whether police will seek out the man the boy was trying to meet, but Charleston authorities said the tablet used has been kept as evidence.